Skip to content

 Other configurations can be adjusted as needed

-• source: Collector alias, recommended to differentiate.
+• source: Collector alias, recommended for differentiation.

 • interval: Collection interval.